 So what is a healthy BMI?
 Doctors tell us that a BMI between 19 and 25 ideal.
 (BMI is calculated by calculating your weight in pounds and dividing it by your height in inches, then dividing it by your height in inches again, then multiplying the result by 703.
 Example: 140 pounds, divided by 67 inches, divided by 67 inches, multiplied by 703 gives you a BMI of 22.)

 If you are chronically malnourished or underweight your body may go into survival mode and you may produce less estrogen.
 This means that you are not able to build a follicle and may ovulate erratically or not at all.
-Low estrogen levels also lead to reduced fertile cervical mucus which can also be a problem for women trying to conceive.
-We all know that women who are suffering from anorexia nervosa often don’t have periods but did you know that you only need to be 10% underweight to adversely affect your hormones?
-The good news for most women is that they don’t need to put on lots of weight in order to get pregnant.
-For many of my patients it’s as little as 2 or 3 pounds which can make all the difference.
+Low estrogen levels also lead to reduced fertile cervical mucus which can also be a problem if you’re trying to conceive.
+We all know that anorexia nervosa can often affect the menstrual cycle, but did you know that you only need to be 10% underweight to adversely affect your hormones?
+For many of my patients, it’s as little as 2 or 3 pounds which can make all the difference.

-In overweight women infertility is usually related to erratic ovulation.
-Fat cells release estrogen which inhibits FSH (follicle stimulating hormone) production which can prevent ovulation.
-In Chinese medicine these women are classified as yang deficient with yang referring to all the aspects of your body’s function that relate to movement, activity and transformation.
-Women who are yang deficient have slower metabolisms than other women.
+In overweight women, infertility is usually related to erratic ovulation.
+Fat cells release estrogen which inhibits FSH (follicle-stimulating hormone) production which can prevent ovulation.
+In Chinese medicine, these people are classified as yang deficient with yang referring to all the aspects of your body’s function that relate to movement, activity, and transformation.
+People who are yang deficient have slower metabolisms than others.

-At The YinOva center we will give you Chinese herbs that tonify yang and help you to plan a sensible weight loss regimen.
+At Yinova, we will give you Chinese herbs that tonify yang and help you to plan a sensible weight loss regimen.
 We will also ask you to limit your intake of plant estrogens found in tofu and soy milk.
-The good news is that you don’t need to slim down to a size 2.
-Clinical research has shown that 60% women who lose just 5-10% of their overall bodyweight resume regular ovulation.
+Clinical research has shown that 60% of women* who lose just 5-10% of their overall bodyweight resume regular ovulation.